cubeapm/docs/docs/Installation/02_configure/02_configure.md

 5. `auth.key.session`
 6. `auth.key.tokens`

-In addition, the following configuration parameters have some default value, but it is quite likely that you may need to override them as per your environment for Cube to work properly.
+In addition, the following configuration parameters have some default value, but it is quite likely that you may need to override them as per your environment for CubeAPM to work properly.

 1. `base-url`
 2. `auth.sys-admins`